-Since its inception in 2021, the hospital has introduced robotic surgery for lung cancer and mediastinal tumors—procedures rarely performed in the region—while prioritizing surgical safety.
+Since launching its robotic surgery program in 2021, the hospital has introduced procedures for lung cancer and mediastinal tumors—both of which are rarely performed in the region—while maintaining a strong emphasis on surgical safety.
 In 2023, the hospital expanded its robotic surgery program to include esophageal cancer.

-The Department of Cardiothoracic Surgery reported a marked increase in robotic procedures, growing from single-digit cases in 2022 to 12 cases in 2023, and reaching 25 cases in the first half of this year.
-These surgeries have achieved a 100% success rate with no perioperative mortality.
+The Department of Cardiothoracic Surgery has reported a significant rise in robotic procedures—from single-digit cases in 2022, to 12 in 2023, and 25 in the first half of 2005.
+These surgeries to date have achieved a 100% success rate, with no perioperative mortality reported.

 Dr. Kyung-Sik Nam, a professor in the Department of Cardiothoracic Surgery, stated, “For elderly patients or those with underlying pulmonary conditions, traditional surgery carries a significant risk of pneumonia.
-Robotic surgery minimizes complications, broadening treatment possibilities.”
+Robotic techniques help minimize postoperative complications, expanding options for high-risk patients.”

-The Robotic Surgery Center, a collaborative effort involving urology, gynecology, and cardiothoracic surgery departments, has established Uijeongbu Eulji as a hub for robotic surgery in northern Gyeonggi.
+The Robotic Surgery Center, a collaborative effort involving urology, gynecology, and cardiothoracic surgery departments, has established Uijeongbu Eulji as a central hub for robotic surgery in northern Gyeonggi Province.

 Lim Hye Jung, HEALTH IN NEWS TEAM